Valbonë

-Geography and Location
+Location

 Valbonë is a mountain village located in northern Albania, approximately 1,000 meters above sea level.
 It lies within Kukës County and is part of Valbonë Valley National Park, one of the country’s most significant protected areas.
 The village is situated about 25 miles (40 kilometers) north of Bajram Curri, with access passing through the historic village of Dragobi.

-Settlement and Architecture
+Housing

 The village of Valbonë consists of around 30 houses, most of which are traditional Albanian alpine dwellings.
 These are typically two- to three-storey stone towers with thick walls and roofs made of wooden boards, characteristic of the northern mountainous regions.

-Natural Features
+Natural features

 Valbonë Valley National Park covers an area of approximately 8,000 hectares and is considered one of the most remarkable natural landscapes in the Albanian Alps.
 The Valbonë River, known for its crystal-clear waters, runs through the valley, originating from alpine springs and fed by tributaries such as the Rragam Waterfall.
 The waterfall is located near the village of Rragam, from which it takes its name.

 Dense forests line the route to Valbonë, including areas near the Bajram Curri Cave, which is located shortly after passing Dragobi.